-I prototype, design, and build features at Google.
+I prototype, design, and build delightful user experiences at Google.
 I’m a front-end engineer with a passion for UX and a Ph.D. in Human-Computer Interaction.

 According to my peers and managers, my skills lie in generating ideas & prototyping new features, and perfecting the user experience on exploratory projects.
 Most days, I split my time between creating prototypes and demos of new features and on engineering tasks for more established projects.